 Finger Injuries: Crushed Fingers or Hands Stuck in Door

-Ice the Injury
+Ice the Hand or Finger Injury

 Ice the injury for at least 20 minutes.
 You can soak your child’s hand in a bowl of water with some ice cubes or put water and ice cubes in a plastic baggie (or a bag of frozen berries or veggies works too) and hold this around the fingers or hand.
 Even if your child protests, it’s probably worth doing to lessen the long-term pain and swelling.